GoZippy/ZippyCoin/REPOSITORY_SUMMARY.md

 ---

-**This repository represents the open-source face of ZippyCoin v2.0.0, providing the community with the knowledge and tools needed to understand, integrate with, and contribute to the ecosystem while protecting the core proprietary implementation that ensures the project's long-term sustainability.**
+**This repository represents the open-source face of ZippyCoin, providing the community with the knowledge and tools needed to understand, integrate with, and contribute to the ecosystem while protecting the core proprietary implementation that ensures the project's long-term sustainability.**